Raja Ravi Verma

 April 29, 1848, Kilimanoor, Travancore, Kerala

-1868 Learnt the Oil Painting Technique from European Painter, Theodore Jensen, and Alagiri Naidu, a court Painter of Swati Tirana, Maharaja of Travancore
+1868 Learned the technique of oil painting from European painter Theodore Jensen and Alagiri Naidu, court painter of Swati Tirana, Maharaja of Travancore.

-1862 Self-taught and received first painting lessons from his uncle Raja Raja Varma
+1862 Self-taught and receives his first painting lessons from his uncle Raja Raja Varma.

 2011 Manifestations VI, Delhi Art Gallery, New Delhi

-2003 Manifestations, Delhi Art Gallery, New Delhi, and World Trade Centre, Mumbai
+2003 Demonstrations, Delhi Art Gallery, New Delhi and World Trade Centre, Mumbai

 1903 Lalit Kala Sangam, Chennai

-1899 Baroda Puranic Commission Exhibition, Baroda & Mumbai
+1899 Baroda Puranic Commission Exhibition, Baroda and Mumbai

 1889 Inaugural Exhibition, Bombay Art Society, Mumbai